MARKETNG 2010 - Marketing Strategy

 As a guide, the length of this plan is likely to be 1000 to 1500 words.

-3. Simulation Performance (10%): This assessment is not just given on the basis of the firms
+3. Simulation Performance (5%): This assessment is based on the firms

-4. Simulation Review and Long-term Recommendation Presentation (10%): Each company will
+4. Simulation Review Presentation and Report(15%): Each company will

 present in class a briefing to the new team that will take over the management of their firm,